 - While linguine is cooking, cook the butternut squash noodles over medium heat in a large frying pan, turning frequently with tongs until it is cooked evenly (4 or so minutes).
 When cooked al dente, set aside with pasta.

-- Heat butter in the pan, then add the sage leaves, stirring frequently.
-Cook until the sage leaves turn a dark green (3 or so minutes) and butter has a nutty smell and turns slightly golden.
+- Heat butter in the pan, then add the sage leaves and nutmeg, stirring frequently.
+Cook until the sage leaves turn a dark green (3 or so minutes) and butter turns slightly golden.

 - Quickly remove the sage leaves, then add the chicken stock and water.
 Simmer for 3 more minutes.